foundry-rs/starknet-foundry/docs/src/starknet/multicall.md

 You need to provide a **path** to a `.toml` file with declarations of desired operations that you want to execute.

-It also help you composing a config `.toml` file with the `sncast multicall new` command.
+You can also compose such config `.toml` file with the `sncast multicall new` command.

 For a detailed CLI description, see the [multicall command reference](../appendix/cast/multicall.md).